hcw0/landing-page/README.md

 # Landing page
-This is a basic landing page that has been create using HTML and CSS.
+This is a basic landing page that has been created using HTML and CSS.